Adjustment (psychology): Characteristics of a well-adjusted person

-Examples of adjustment methods
+Defense Mechanisms

 Many methods used for adjustment are also defense mechanisms.
 Defense mechanisms can be either adaptive or maladaptive depending on the context and the use.
-In a 2003 study, researchers found that elementary school children that utilized appropriate defense mechanisms had higher performance in academic, social, conduct, and athletic domains.
+In a 2003 study, researchers found that elementary school children who utilized appropriate defense mechanisms had higher performance in academic, social, conduct, and athletic domains.

+Defense mechanisms can buffer certain feelings regarding difficult situations by reducing the immediate impact of stressors.
+When faced with intense emotions or threats to self-esteem, defense mechanisms can temporarily shield individuals, allowing them to navigate distressing events without feeling completely overwhelmed, helping them adjust for a period.